Annie (Yu-Lin) Lee

 China Civil Society

-Annie (Yu-Lin) Lee is a program assistant at the Atlantic Council’s Freedom and Prosperity Center, where she supports the center’s programming, data collection, and research.
+Annie (Yu-Lin) Lee is an assistant director at the Atlantic Council’s Freedom and Prosperity Center, where she supports the center’s programming, data collection, and research.

 Lee is a 2023 graduate of National Chengchi University in Taiwan, with a BA in diplomacy.
 A dual US-Taiwanese citizen raised in Taipei, Lee is fluent in both Mandarin Chinese and English.
 Prior to joining the Freedom and Prosperity Center, she worked as a research assistant at Academia Sinica (Taiwan’s national research institute) on US policy towards Taiwan and China.
 Her work has been featured by the US-China Perception Monitor, the American Political Science Association, the Carter Center, and the New Atlanticist.
 As an undergraduate, Lee also completed a semester-long study abroad program at Sciences Po Lille in France.